 “I declare this income via the 10% tax route, I did not know that it does not apply to Airbnb rentals”.
 This is what a landlord living in Tel Aviv said.
 Airbnb Israeli taxation is different to normal rental income.

-Airbnb Israeli taxation: What ‘s the Law in Israel?
+Airbnb income Israeli taxation: What ‘s the law in Israel?

 The Israeli tax authorities have asserted that they do not intend to miss out on the financial windfall represented by these short-term rental platforms.